electronics-and-drives/bondtools/README.md

 ## Layers

+The following layers are defined by this toolbox:

 | Layer       | Purpose     | Description                                      |
 | ----------- | ----------- | ------------------------------------------------ |
 | PKG_MET     | drawing     | metalization in package                          |